 Transfernation, based in New York City, brings excess, untouched food from corporate cafeterias and events to soup kitchens, churches and homeless shelters.
 Recognizing that food waste and hunger are more issues of distribution than of supply, the program mobilizes contracted drivers and volunteers to pick up and drop off food on demand, delivering it to local distribution programs.
 As of June 2018, Transfernation has redistributed more than 230,000 pounds of food to nearly 200,000 people.
 For more information, visit the Transfernation website and read an interview with the founders in this article by Global Citizen.

 Tosepan is a network of cooperatives with 35,000 members in Puebla, Mexico, dedicated to constructing a holistic, sustainable, locally- and democratically-controlled economy rooted in the indigenous culture and knowledge of the Sierra Norte.
 Tosepan is comprised of three civil associations and eight cooperatives, which together cover basic needs including organic ecological farming, natural building, local healthcare, decentralized renewable energy, and local finance.
 They also actively oppose globalization, and have successfully resisted corporate development projects including a planned Walmart.
-Read more about Tosepan in our Planet Local Medium article.
+Read more about Tosepan in our article on Medium.

 Vestigium, a sustainability-themed community center in Croatia’s capital city, was created by six local women who recognized the need to combat the isolation of modern consumer culture by strengthening the local community.
 Vestigium has just opened the country’s first zero-waste café, Život, featuring locally sourced organic food bought in bulk with no plastic packaging.
 The center also offers classes in organic food production, a community-run library, and environmental education and waste reduction programs in the local public school.
 Visit the Vestigium website (in Croatian) for more information.